Lacunary Spherical Maximal Operators on Hyperbolic Spaces: Proof of Theorem

-the operator $\L$ defined in \eqref{def: lac} coincides exactly with the operator $\L^0$ defined here.
+the operator $\L$ defined by \eqref{def: lac} coincides exactly with the operator $\L^0$ defined in \eqref{ennn}.
 Therefore, this section is devoted to proving the $L^p$-boundedness of the operator $\L^{\alpha}$, with the result stated as follows. \begin{theorem} Suppose that $1<p\le\infty$ and $\alpha\in\C$ with

 Then the operator $\L^{\alpha}$ is bounded on $L^{p}(\H^n)$. \end{theorem}

 \begin{remark} According to \cite[Theorem 1.2]{CSWY24} and \cite[Theorem 3]{ElK80}, the spherical maximal operator $\mathcal{M}^\alpha_*(f)(x)=\sup_{t>0}|m^\alpha_t(D)(f)(x)|$ is bounded on $L^p(\H^n)$ in the following cases: \begin{itemize} \item $1<p\leq 2$ and $\Re\alpha>(1-n)+n/p$; \item $2<p\leq p_n$ and $\Re\alpha>(2-n)/p-(p-2)/[pp_n(p_n-2)]$; \item $p_n<p\leq \infty$ and $\Re\alpha>(2-n)/p-1/(pp_n)$. \end{itemize} Here $p_n=4$ for $n=2$ and $p_n=2(n+1)/(n-1)$ for $n\geq 3$.
 These relations correspond to the region above the thick dotted segments $OABC$ in Figure \ref{Fig:1}, while the relation \eqref{def: alpha} corresponds to the region above the thick dashed folded segments $ODE$.
 From this, we intuitively observe that the lacunary maximal operator $\mathcal{L}^{\alpha}$ enjoys much broader $L^p$-boundedness than the spherical maximal operator $\mathcal{M}^\alpha_*$.